MouseLand/facemap/docs/inputs.rst

 Batch processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Load a video or a set of videos and draw your ROIs and choose your processing settings.
-Then click `save ROIs`.
-This will save a *_proc.npy file in the output folder.
+Then click "save ROIs".
+This will save a `\*_proc.npy` file in the output folder.
 Default output folder is the same folder as the video.
 Use file menu to change path of the output folder.
-The name of saved proc file will be listed below `process batch` (this button will also activate).
-You can then repeat this process: load the video(s), draw ROIs, choose settings, and click `save ROIs`.
-Then to process all the listed *_proc.npy files click `process batch`.
+The name of saved proc file will be listed below "process batch" (this button will also activate).
+You can then repeat this process: load the video(s), draw ROIs, choose settings, and click "save ROIs".
+Then to process all the listed `\*_proc.npy` files click "process batch".

 Data acquisition info
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-IR ILLUMINATION:
+IR ILLUMINATION
 ---------------------

 For recording in darkness we use `IR